my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 Population quantities need to know DGP.
 Any thing you observe is for samples.

-Expectation operator is a linear operator, meaning that we have
+Expectation operator is a linear operator, meaning that we have \par
 $$
 \begin{align*}
 \mathbb{E}(a+bX)=a+b\,\mathbb{E}(X)
 \end{align*}
 $$

 More generally, let $a_1, \ldots, a_n$ and $b_1, \ldots, b_n$ be sequences of non-random variables and let $X_1, \ldots, X_n$ be a sequence of random variables.
 Then,
 $$
 \begin{align*}
 \mathbb{E}\left[\sum_{i=1}^n(a_i+b_iX_i)\right] = \sum_{i=1}^n \mathbb{E}(a_i+b_iX_i) = \sum_{i=1}^n\left(a_i+b_i\mathbb{E}[X_i]\right).
 \end{align*}
 $$

 **Sample mean** Let $X_1, \ldots, X_n$ denote $n$ observations on a variable $X$, the sample mean is
 $$
 \begin{align*}